 ESCI generates the 90th percentile response times for all incidents unless otherwise specified.
 The use of percentile calculations for response performance follows industry best practices and is considered a more accurate measure of performance than "average" calculations.
 The most important reason for not using the "average" to measure response performance or establish performance goals is that it may not accurately reflect the performance for the entire data set and may be skewed by data outliers.
 A few extremely good or bad values can skew the "average" for the entire data set.
-Percentile measurements are a better measure of performance since they show that the large majority of the data set has achieved a particular level of performance.
+Percentile measurements are a better measure of performance.
 For instance, response performance measured at the 90th percentile demonstrates that the first apparatus arrived at 90 percent of incidents in the stated time or less.
 This can be compared to the desired performance objective to determine the degree of success in achieving the goal.
 The following two figures provide a graphic representation of MWCFD percentile response performance during 2015: